TLRKiliann/mono-game/vite-project/README.md

 ## Rules

-1. Rules à revoir !
+1. Rules à revoir (première box ok !!!) !
-2. Nbre de tour à indiquer
-3. Deutsch pose pbm pour défi (trop long le mot)
+2. Allemand ok pour lvl 1 !!! (en + it)
-4. favicon dans le signet en-haut
+3. favicon dans le signet en-haut

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.